lsspkk/home-meal-planner/home-meal-planner-next/design.md

 Here's functionality that let's users edit old recipe ingredients, titles and links of existing recipes.

 There's also add recipe button.
 It opens a modal that has inputs for title, and link list, and ingredient list.
 On the ingredient list if user clicks enter or tab, next ingredient is selected.

+---

+## Application State Management Plan (React Context)

+To keep the application state (such as the currently selected week) consistent between pages and minimize unnecessary rerenders, the following plan will be implemented:

+- **React Context for App State:**
+  - Create a React context (e.g. `AppStateContext`) to hold global state such as the current week index (selected week), and any other shared state (e.g. selected month, view mode, etc.).
+  - The context provider will be placed at the top level of the app (e.g. in `layout.tsx` or a custom provider component).

+- **Current Week Index:**
+  - The context will include a `currentWeekIdx` (or `selectedWeekIdx`) value.
+  - The initial value will be calculated using the `getWeekNumber` utility from `utils.ts`, based on the current date.
+  - Example: `const initialWeek = getWeekNumber(new Date());`

+- **Usage in Pages:**
+  - All pages/components that need to read or update the current week will use the context (via a custom hook, e.g. `useAppState`).
+  - The `/market` page and the main home page will both use this context for the selected week.

+- **Updating Week Number:**
+  - The `DateNavigation` component will update the week number in the context state when the user navigates weeks/months.
+  - This ensures all parts of the app see the same selected week.

+- **Minimal Rerender Strategy:**
+  - The context will be split or memoized as needed to avoid rerendering the entire app when only the week number changes.
+  - For example, use `React.memo` or context selectors to only rerender components that depend on the week number.

+- **Persistence:**
+  - Optionally, the selected week can be persisted to localStorage and restored on reload for a seamless user experience.

+---